 It's the providers who set the interest rates, fees and features of each specific card, not Visa or Mastercard, and it is this reason why you shouldn't really put too much stock into picking one or the other.

 Both Visa and Mastercard are near-universally accepted, with the exception of maybe a few stores and locations that might have an exclusive deal with one or the other.
-According to Visa’s website, it has 40 million accepted merchants and 2.5 million ATMs globally as at 2016 – this number has likely increased since.
-Mastercard is a little more secretive with this information which makes a direct comparison hard, but it is estimated that it is accepted at around 37 million merchants.
+According to Visa's website, it has more than 4 billion account holders to over 130 million merchants globally as at 2023 - this number has likely increased since.
+Mastercard is a little more secretive with this information which makes a direct comparison hard, but it is estimated that it is accepted at around 110 million merchants.

-Either way, you’re looking at at least 30 million plus, so you can use either pretty much anywhere.
-There will still be some countries not included in the 200+ that each claims to be available in, so you should still check this before you jet off.
+Either way, you're looking at at least 100 million plus merchants, so you can use either pretty much anywhere.
+There will still be some countries that don't use one or the other, so you should still check this before you jet off.

 Both networks also offer global security and fraud protection for each individual card.